Tutorial: Boundary Conditions

 grad_u = grad(u) + ez * τ_lift(tau_u1)

-add_parameters!(problem, nu=nu, grad_u=grad_u, τ_lift=τ_lift)
+add_parameters!(problem, nu=0.01, ez=ez, grad_u=grad_u, τ_lift=τ_lift)

-# Momentum equation (single vector equation)
+# Momentum (single vector equation)

 add_equation!(problem, "∂t(u) - nu*div(grad_u) + ∇(p) + τ_lift(tau_u2) = -u⋅∇(u)")

-# No-slip boundary conditions (vector notation)
+# No-slip boundary conditions (vector notation — all components at once)

-add_bc!(problem, "integ(p) = 0") # Fix the global pressure constant
+add_bc!(problem, "integ(p) = 0") # pressure gauge, pays for tau_p

 Neumann Boundary Conditions